 - If your licence has been lost or stolen you do not need to redo the driving test.
 The procedure is the same as described above but you will have to get a temporary licence.
 More information is available here: https://www.gov.za/services/driving-licence/replace-lost-driving-licence

-- Reports in from Johannesburg and Befordview – If you have outstanding fines they have to be paid as the Enatis system is now linked and they won’t complete the transaction.
+- Reports in from Johannesburg and Bedfordview – If you have outstanding fines they have to be paid and they won’t complete the transaction.
 Please let us know if this is already implemented in your area in the comments section below.
+To read more about this, see this article on AARTO implementation to be rolled out nationwide.

 - It is worth noting that you can save time by having the eye test done at an optometrist for an additional charge.
 Depending on the testing centre you might have to sit in the same queue so this will only save you a few minutes and probably not worth the effort.